Vyral/gary-jacklin-recruiting/_drafts/how-to-set-goals-youll-achieve.md

 {% include youtube.html %}

+<center><em>If you want to set a goal and achieve it, write that goal down.</em></center>

-During this time, it’s always good to look at where you’ve been the previous year and where you’re trending this year.
+<br>During this time, it’s always good to look at where you’ve been the previous year and where you’re trending this year.
 It’s called goal setting.

 The most important tip I can share with you when it comes to goal setting is to **have something in writing**.
 This way, you can refer back to those goals.
 I’ve found that people sometimes hesitate writing goals down because that means you actually have to *do* it.